see-quick/see-quick.github.io/all_collections/_posts/2024-02-18-practical-grafana-prometheus-in-action.md

   - path: /metrics
     port: 8080
 ```
-4. You should see inside Prometheus logs the following:
+4. You should see inside Prometheus logs the following
 ```bash
 oc logs -f prometheus-prometheus-0 -n kafka
 ...